I left my job. What happens to my savings?

 • Your withdrawal options may be limited, depending on what the plan offers.

-• Once you reach age 73, you’ll need to begin taking required minimum distributions (RMDs).
-Note: Beginning in 2024, Roth 401(k) money will not be subject to RMDs.
+• Once you reach age 73, you'll need to begin taking required minimum distributions (RMDs).
+Note: Roth money is not subject to RMDs.

 Roll over to an IRA

 An IRA is a personal, tax-deferred account that gives investors an easy way to save for retirement.
-You can move your money to an IRA, which offers a wide assortment of investment options.**
+You can move your money to an IRA, which offers a wide assortment of investment options.4

-If you’re interested in this option, consider a Vanguard IRA®.
+If you're interested in this option, consider a Vanguard IRA®.
 Why?
-The average Vanguard fund expense ratio is 83% less than the industry average.3 Over time, that can mean more money stays in your account—whether you leave your money in the plan or roll it over to a Vanguard IRA.
+The average Vanguard fund expense ratio is 84% less than the industry average.5 Over time, that can mean more money in your account—whether you leave your money in the plan or roll it over to a Vanguard IRA.

 Call us at 888-387-5534.